theshingstar030818/parse-push-plugin/README.md

     ```
 4. The final step is to register MainApplication in AndroidManifest.xml so it's used instead of the default.
 In the `<application>` tag, add the attribute `android:name="MainApplication"`.
 Obviously, you don't have
-to name your application class this way, but you have to use the same name in step 3 and 4.
+to name your application class this way, but you have to use the same name in 3 and 4.

 Javascript Setup